 Arbitration is similar to court-decided divorces in that each party will present information and arguments to the judge arbitrator.
 The arbitrator will then review all of this information and using standard New Jersey case-law and legal precedents, make a final ruling regarding the terms of the divorce settlement agreement.
 Depending on the type of arbitration you choose to pursue, this ruling can either be final and binding, or each party can be given the option to accept the arbitrator’s ruling or instead take their divorce to family court.

 Just as in a court-decided divorce, it is highly recommended that you retain experienced legal representation during this process.
-As your divorce arbitration attorneys, we can help you to present information and arguments to the judge arbitrator in a clear and compelling manner, and ensure that your legal rights and future are protected throughout the process.
+As your divorce arbitration attorneys, we can help you to present information and arguments to the judge arbitrator in a clear and compelling manner and ensure that your legal rights and future are protected throughout the process.
 Without legal representation during the arbitration process, you risk providing inaccurate information which can result in highly unfair settlements, and open the door for expensive and time-consuming litigation down the road when you, or your former spouse, finds that your settlements were based on incomplete or inaccurate arguments.

 When Should I Arbitrate My Divorce?

-If you are interested in the many benefits Alternative Dispute Resolution can provide, such as a more private and informal setting, and being less expensive and less time-consuming, but feel that working with your spouse and finding your own resolutions through the mediation process may be too difficult, than arbitration can be an attractive and successful divorce alternative for you.
+If you are interested in the many benefits Alternative Dispute Resolution can provide, such as a more private and informal setting, and being less expensive and less time-consuming, but feel that working with your spouse and finding your own resolutions through the mediation process may be too difficult, then arbitration can be an attractive and successful divorce alternative for you.

 Arbitration also has the added benefit of you being able to retain individual legal counsel.
 A divorce mediator, by nature, must remain neutral at all times, and cannot advise one party or the other when they may be able to secure a more favorable resolution, or when a particular settlement is not truly in their favor.
 On the other hand, as your arbitration lawyer, we can advise you when it may be possible to press for a more favorable settlement, and also advise you when a particular settlement may not be in your best interests, for any reason.